What is the Zero Waste Challenge?

 Less waste in our life reduces litter in our communities and natural areas.
 More than just being an eyesore, litter harms the environment.
 Think for example of all the plastic in our lakes and oceans.

-Personalize your Zero Waste Challenge!
+Personalize your challenge

 We encourage you to consider some of the following options to personalize the challenge.

-- Use 1 mason jar for everyone in your home (only 1 registration required) or use a jar per person (register individually).
+- Use 1 mason jar for everyone in your home (only 1 registration required) or use a jar per person (register individually)

 - If you are the only one taking the challenge in your home, consider using a smaller jar.